Families of Berkovich spaces: Analytic flatness has the expected properties

-\trois{univexactlong} {\em Proof of~iii)}.
+Let us prove (3).
 We argue by induction on~$n$.
 For~$n=0$ there is nothing to prove.
 Let us now assume that~$n\geq 1$ and that the required assertion is true for all integers~$<n$.
-Let~$\sch K$ be the kernel of~$\sch F_1\to \sch F_0$.
+Let~$\mathscr N$ be the kernel of~$\mathscr F_1\to \mathscr F_0$.
 The two sequences

 are exact at~$y$.